benlagreca02/Metroid-II-RL/README.md

 At this point, a pull request has been made for PyBoy, and many changes need to be made to that repository, but before I do that, I want to focus more on the training and AI portion of things.
-I'll be modifying this code to use Pufferlib and CleanRL soon.
-I'll also be heavily modifying the environment to give better observations like missiles, health, etc.

 ### Agent Milestones
 - [x] explore starting area
 - [ ] Stop shooting randomly and "spazzing out"
 - [ ] Get out of starting area relatively quickly
-- [ ] Avoid/kill enemies in starting area
+- [ ] Avoid/kill enemies just outside starting area
 - [ ] Drop down through first major shaft (requires downward jump shooting)
 - [ ] Find first Metroid
 - [ ] Kill first Metroid

 ### Model
+- [ ] Add missle count, "gun state", and health to observation space
+- [ ] Change to Pufferlib native environment, rather than gym wrapper (?)
 - [x] Add frame stacking to observation space (Added LSTM instead)
 - [x] improve  observations of environments to be tiles, rather than pixels
-- [ ] Change action space so agent can hold buttons (SML code has simmilar)
+- [x] Change action space so agent can hold buttons (SML code has simmilar)
-- [ ] Change to Pufferlib native environment, rather than gym wrapper (?)
 - [x] Define a baseline test reward function
 - [x] make observations of environments pixels of screen
 - [x] Write simple exploration function using game coordinate hashing